rit3sh-x/Smart-Terminal/README.md

 ## _A multi functional File Explorer_

-✨It is a UNIX  / LINUX ased, File Explorer.✨
+✨It is a UNIX  / LINUX based, File Explorer, made on WSL2.✨

-## Features
+## Summary & Features
+We aimed to make a File Explorer which is capable of Normal file handling with more integrated features here is a short description of what we have tried to implement.
 - Basic File Explorer features like, Creating files and Folders.
 - Text Editor, with basic features.
 - Torrent Downloader.